Scotland at THE GREAT ESCAPE

 She released her debut EP Twelve Wooden Boxes in 2022, followed by The Writings and the Pictures and the Song in 2024, both of which were shortlisted for the Scottish Album of the Year Award.
 Becky has toured with Nile Rodgers, supported Corto.Alto, Joy Crookes and Crane Wives amongst others and was recently named BBC Introducing’s Scottish Artist Of The Year 2025.

-BLAIR DAVE
+BLAIR DAVie

 Good things just need the right time <3